FloWsnr/lbm/README.md

 Initially, try to stay within 1 node (to avoid network overhead) as long as the job runtimes remain acceptable (a few days are acceptable; jobs can run up to 7 days, and for longer computations, consider dividing them into parts using "restart files" and running them as [chained jobs](https://hpc-wiki.info/hpc/SLURM#Array_and_Chain_Jobs).

-## Results

-When the simulation is running, a **/tmp** folder is created in which the new structure, the .vti files, the capillary pressure
-(lattice Boltzmann unit) and the saturation is stored.
-The Chan-Shen iterates for each pressure step until the density difference reaches the convergence threshold.